Veterinary Students with Poultry Interest

 Objectives of VMP 982 are:

 Admission into Poultry Health Management II (VMF 983) is by permission only from the course coordinator.
 Students must have completed VMF 982 prior to taking VMF 983.
 The second block emphasis is on gaining more detailed experience working within the poultry industry.
 Frequently, students are working with adjunct faculty within poultry companies gaining firsthand experience.
-Depending on your interest in poultry health management, students may take repeated VMF 982 and 983 blocks their 4th year to gain more field experiences.

 Students interested in a career in poultry medicine are encouraged to take advantage of externship opportunities in commercial poultry production.
 This experience is for students interested in continuing their education at the post-graduate level or interested in job opportunities after graduation.